Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The result of the calculation using the austenite decomposition model will be the following set of data:

-To calculate properties after tempering the following data are required:
+To calculate properties after tempering the following additional data are required:

-The result of the calculation will be the following data set:
+The result of the tempering calculation will be the following data set:

 The Heat Treatment model is integrated into the Fourier solver and can be used by the user when setting the appropriate calculation problems.
 The figure below shows a diagram of the heat treatment model operation coupled with thermal analysis performed by the Fourier solver.